Ali Mardan Shah: Political career

-He was elected to the Provincial Assembly of Sindh as an independent candidate from Constituency PS-53 (Tharparkar-IV) in 1988 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as an independent candidate from Constituency PS-53 (Tharparkar-IV) in the 1988 Pakistani general election.
 He received 18,046 votes and defeated Muzaffar Hussain Shah.

-He ran for the seat of the Provincial Assembly of Sindh as a candidate of Pakistan Democratic Alliance from Constituency PS-53 (Tharparkar-IV) in 1990 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Sindh as a candidate of Pakistan Democratic Alliance from Constituency PS-53 (Tharparkar-IV) in the 1990 Pakistani general election but was unsuccessful.
 He received 13,607 votes and lost the seat to Muzaffar Hussain Shah.
 In the same election, he ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-175 (Tharparkar-II) but was unsuccessful.
 He received 814 votes and lost the seat to Muhammad Khan Junejo.

-He was re-elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-53 (Umerkot-II) in 1993 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-53 (Umerkot-II) in the 1993 Pakistani general election.
 He received 19,947 votes and defeated ex CM sindh Muzaffar Hussain Shah.
 In the same election, he ran for the seat of the National Assembly as an independent candidate from Constituency NA-175 (Mirpurkhas-cum-Umerkot) but was unsuccessful.
 He received 150 votes and lost the seat to Nawab Muhammad Yousuf.

-He ran for the seat of the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-53 (Umerkot-II) in 1997 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-53 (Umerkot-II) in the 1997 Pakistani general election but was unsuccessful.
 He received 12,302 votes and lost the seat to Muzaffar Hussain Shah.